KyrieFeng23/KyrieFeng23.github.io/_pages/about.md

 - *2014.09 - 2018.06*, School of Computer Science and Engineering, University of Electronic Science and Technology of China, Bachelor.
 - *2020.09 - 2023.12 (expected)*, School of Computer Science and Engineering, University of Electronic Science and Technology of China, Ph.D. student.
-  - Master from 2018 and Successive Postgraduate and Doctoral Program from 2020

 # 💻 Internships